d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 One of the consequences is that we need to retain the intermediate values until backpropagation is complete.
-This is also one of the reasons why backpropagation requires significantly more memory than plain 'inference'---we end up computing tensors as gradients and need to retain all the intermediate variables to invoke the chain rule.
+This is also one of the reasons why backpropagation requires significantly more memory than plain "inference"---we end up computing tensors as gradients and need to retain all the intermediate variables to invoke the chain rule.